Zara Whiteley

 I’ve worked in the NHS with adults and young people navigating complex mental health challenges.
 During my time working in the NHS, I’ve supported clients through anxiety, burnout, depression, and major life events like miscarriage, termination, and infertility - always with discretion and sensitivity.

-Alongside my NHS work, I’ve partnered with charities like Cruse, Mind, and Gaddum to support people facing grief, loss, and emotional overwhelm.
+Alongside my NHS work, I’ve partnered with charities such as Cruse Bereavement Support, Mind, Lancashire LGBT, and Gaddum to support people facing issues around grief, sexuality, identity, self-esteem, and emotional overwhelm.

 Core Training: